Mazo de la Roche: Bestselling author

 The sudden bout of fame was not an immediate blessing for de la Roche, as the stress of the attendant publicity caused her to experience another breakdown in early 1928.
 She eventually recovered, and began writing a sequel to Jalna, which was published in 1929.

 The income from Jalna and its sequels allowed de la Roche to become the main breadwinner of the household, after years of having been supported by Clement.
-The two would make an extended trip to Europe beginning in 1929, living first in Italy, then in the United Kingdom.
+The two made an extended trip to Europe beginning in 1929, living first in Italy, then in the United Kingdom.
 In 1931 they adopted the two orphaned children of friends of theirs.
 This was extremely unusual for the time, as adoptions by single women were technically not allowed in the UK during this era; the machinations by which de la Roche and Clement were able to do this are unknown.

-The family returned to Toronto for a time in 1934-35, heading back to England again in 1936 before returning to Toronto for good in 1939.
-She purchased a home at 3590 Bayview Avenue the same year, eventually adding two wings to what would become a 17-room mansion.
-Originally built in 1922, de la Roche lived in the home until 1945 when she and her family relocated to Forest Hill where it was easier to secure staff and get the children to and from school.
+The family returned to Toronto for a time in 1934–1935, heading back to England again in 1936 before returning to Toronto for good in 1939.
+She purchased a home at 3590 Bayview Avenue the same year, and eventually added two wings to what became a 17-room mansion.
+Originally built in 1922, it was de la Roche's home until 1945 when she and her family relocated to Forest Hill where it was easier to secure staff and get the children to and from school.
 During this era, de la Roche reliably published at least one book a year, sometimes more.
 However, although her early work had received positive critical notices, critical reaction to her newer works was often decidedly cool, in both North America and Europe.
 Nevertheless, the Jalna books were still strong sellers, with a wide and appreciative readership.

 De la Roche's productivity slowed somewhat once she was in her sixties and seventies.
 Partly due to arthritis in her hands, much of her later work was dictated to Clement.
 She still published regularly right up to her death, with her final novel Morning at Jalna appearing in 1960 when she was 81.